 Users are free to refuse the proposal formulated by uLaw and, in that case, will have to submit their dispute to the competent authority. uLaw reserves its right to perceive its remuneration regardless of the outcome of such disputes.

-As soon as time or tasks are registered in the uLaw billing interface and the corresponding Milestone is approved, you expressly instruct uLaw to issue an invoice, on your behalf (in your name and for your account) to the attention of the user-client who has asked for the services to be rendered and to take all necessary measures to ensure its payment.
-When logging time or work in the uLaw billing interface, user-lawyers certify to have effectively performed this work or spent this time, entirely, in a satisfactory fashion and that the reported tasks and time are correct, precise and complete.
+As soon as time or tasks are registered in the uLaw billing interface and the corresponding Milestone is approved, you may instruct uLaw to issue an invoice, on your behalf (in your name and for your account) to the attention of the user-client who has asked for the services to be rendered and to take all necessary measures to ensure its payment.
+When logging time or work in the uLaw billing interface, user-lawyers certify to have effectively performed this work or spent this time, entirely, in a satisfactory fashion and that the reported tasks and time are correct, precise and complete and expressly instruct uLaw to perform the tasks described here above.

 uLaw may not be held responsible for any obligation imposed on users regarding the invoicing of the work delivered by user-lawyers.